wko27/blog/_daily/2021-04-04-Back_to_Hiking.md

 * tons of scallops for dinner
   * and some little tiny potatoes, Yukon Gold
 * munching on a tangerine popsicle
+* asked to write a letter of recommendation for permanent residence!

 TODAY:
 * woke up and did some work